Maria Kang: No Excuse Mom movement

 In January 2014, Kang rebranded her "Fit Mom" nonprofit fitness advocacy organization as "No Excuse Mom."
 Under the new name, volunteers provide free, weekly workouts in their local communities.
 Men and women are welcome at the workouts, but they are mainly structured for mothers with small children.
 Many of the exercises at the sessions include participation by the children accompanying their mothers.
 As of mid-2015, approximately 300 No Excuse Mom workout groups had been established in the United States and 25 other countries with 70,000 participants.

 Through her website, Kang sells fitness-related instructional and workout DVDs and calendars featuring photos of "fit moms" from her program.
 She posts photos and testimonials from program participants on her Facebook page.
 Kang has made further appearances in the media, including as co-host for a periodic segment on KXTX's News10 called "What's Buzzing," usually to comment on living a healthy lifestyle.

 The Kang family's main source of income is through the management of two residential care facilities for the elderly in Elk Grove and Sacramento.
 Her husband, David Casler, who suffered a combat-related traumatic brain injury while working as a private security contractor in Iraq, volunteers for Team Rubicon.

-In March 2015, Kang's first book, The No More Excuses Diet: 3 Days to Bust Any Excuse, 3 Weeks to Easy New Eating Habits, 3 Months to Total Transformation was published by Harmony, a division of Random House.
+In March 2015, Kang's first book, The No More Excuses Diet: 3 Days to Bust Any Excuse, 3 Weeks to Easy New Eating Habits, 3 Months to Total Transformation, was published by Harmony, a division of Random House.
 She was invited to appear on Today to talk about the book.
 Kang says that the book's purpose is to provide a simplified approach to making a healthy change in lifestyle.

+Later events

-Kang's divorce from David Casler was finalized in May 2023.
-In November 2023, Kang was diagnosed with stage 4 Colon Cancer.
+Kang divorced David Casler in May 2023.

+In November 2023, Kang was diagnosed with stage 4 colorectal cancer.
+Kang underwent FOLFOX chemotherapy in 2024, followed by surgery to remove the tumor and about a foot of her colon.
+She temporarily used a colostomy and later an ileostomy.
+Subsequent MRI's have not detected a suspicious mass, but she has not been declared "no evidence of disease."
+Because of her health issues, Kang modified her daily fitness routine to be less strenuous, focusing on walking with some strength training.